abdulholiq-ahmad/Abdulholiq-ahmad/README.md

 ### Hi there 👋
-I’m a Front-end developer.
+I’m a Frontend developer.
 I love problems solving, mostly in JavaScript and TypesScript.

 ### About me
 - Check out my <a href="https://www.linkedin.com/in/abdulholiq-ahmadbekov/" target="_blank">linkedin</a>